elliotchang126/Swishify/README.md

 ## Future

-In the future, it would be great expand the scope and implement the ability to access all players as well as multiple years in the application.
+Expanding the scope and implement the ability to access all players as well as multiple years in the application.

 <!-- ## Background -->
 <!-- Swishify is a data visualizer for All-NBA players for the 2023 season.
 The purpose is to be able to compare where these top players like to shoot from.
 It has the following elements: